A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Algorithm and Convergence Results

 Thus, for each coordinate $j=1,..,n$, we obtain

 This implies

 Summing over all coordinates $j=1,\cdots, n$, the total variance satisfies

-Combining the above bias and variance bounds, we are now in a position to analyze the convergence behavior of the proposed algorithm.
-The statement and proof can be viewed as a variant of \citet[Theorem6.6]{lan2020first}: in \citet[Theorem6.6]{lan2020first}, the analysis is carried out for mirror descent methods, whereas here we specialize \citet[Equation~(6.2.1)]{lan2020first} to the case $h\equiv 0$ and take $V$ in \citet[Equation~(6.2.6)]{lan2020first} to be the squared Euclidean distance, which yields projected SGD.
+With the bias and variance bounds in place, we proceed to analyze the convergence of the proposed algorithm.
+The statement and proof of the following Theorem~\ref{thm:biased_sgd_conv} can be viewed as a variant of \citet[Theorem6.6]{lan2020first}: in \citet[Theorem6.6]{lan2020first}, the analysis is carried out for mirror descent methods, whereas here we specialize \citet[Equation~(6.2.1)]{lan2020first} to the case $h\equiv 0$ and take $V$ in \citet[Equation~(6.2.6)]{lan2020first} to be the squared Euclidean distance, which yields projected \texttt{SGD}.
 The key difference from \citet[Theorem~6.6]{lan2020first} is that our gradient estimator is biased, while theirs is unbiased.

 \begin{theorem} Suppose Assumptions~\ref{assumption:method}-\ref{assumption:discontinuous_point},~\ref{assumption:Minkowski_dimension} hold.
 Let $\{\rho_t\}$, $\{\delta_t\}$ and $\{N_t\}$ be sequences of positive numbers.
 At each iteration $t$, we solve the lower-level problem $g(x_t,y)$ using the cubic-regularized Newton method (Algorithm~\ref{alg:cubic_newton}) with $M=\overline{\overline{L}}_g$ from Assumption~\ref{assumption:general1}(\ref{assumption:general1(11)}) for $K_t$ steps, where $K_t$ satisfies